tjweldon/resourceez/README.md

 ResourceEZ (reource easy) is a python library for client side parsing of REST API resources.

+## Motivation

 It was born of my frustration with `attrs` and `dataclasses` both being a bit too clever for serialising/deserialising rest resources as a client.

 Often the implementation of a rest client is a crystalisation of the author(s) understanding of parts of the interface that they need to imlement their use